The big chocolate meltdown | Why 2024 cocoa prices are driving people nuts

 Bean to bar: the way forward?

 Historically, India has been a consumer of cheap, mass-produced chocolate.
-However, in the mid-2000s, inspired by a similar trend in the U.S., a bean-to-bar movement was born in the country, pioneered by brands such as Mason & Co and Earth Loaf (now Naviluna).
-The emphasis was on complete control over the chocolate-making process, from sourcing or even growing their own cacao to crafting the final bar.
+However, in recent years, a bean-to-bar movement has been growing in the country, emphasizing complete control over the chocolate-making process, from sourcing or even growing their own cacao to crafting the final bar.
 The global price hike hasn’t spared such homegrown artisanal chocolate makers either.
-While they use cocoa sourced from organic farms in the cacao-growing states of Kerala, Karnataka, Andhra Pradesh and Tamil Nadu, they supplement this with cocoa from international markets.
-Moreover, as prices soared globally, cocoa from India too touched a record high of ₹1,000 per kilo in April.
+While they use cocoa sourced from organic farms in the cacao-growing states of India, they supplement this with cocoa from international markets.